HH3X4/movie/README.md

 ## Key Functions

 - `loadHomePage()`: Loads the main page with movie carousels
+- `loadMoviesPage()`: Loads the movies page with various movie carousels
-- `loadMovieDetail()`: Displays detailed information about a selected movie
+- `loadMovieDetail(movieId)`: Loads the detailed information page for a specific movie
-- `loadMoviePlayer()`: Loads the movie player for watching content
-- `performSearch()`: Handles movie search functionality
-- `loadWatchlist()`: Displays the user's watchlist
+- `loadWatchlist()`: Loads the user's watchlist
-- `loadWatchedMovies()`: Shows the list of movies the user has watched
+- `loadWatchedMovies()`: Loads the user's watched movies
+- `loadUserProfile()`: Loads the user's profile page
+- `logout()`: Logs the user out and clears the current user's data from local storage
+- `hashPassword(password)`: Hashes the password using SHA-256
+- `verifyPassword(inputPassword, storedHash)`: Verifies the input password against the stored hash

 ## Authentication

-The project uses a simple client-side authentication system for demonstration purposes.
+The project uses a client-side authentication system with password hashing for demonstration purposes.
 In a production environment, you should implement server-side authentication for better security.

 ## API Integration